You can also listen to this article on Soundcloud or YouTube:

 Accept and love the contractions.
 Contractions are important teachers.
 They tell you clearer what you want and need in your life.
 They can also tell you what your fear and limiting beliefs are if you listen.
 The contraction is always right around the corner, if you’re not following your excitement and joy.
 Listen to the contractions and learn from them.

-Global Harmony Crew in 2016
+Global Harmony Crew in 2016 and Onwards

 2016 will be about unity and happiness for GHC.
 We will be a counterweight to those who are still trapped in fear and separation.
 Together we will make a large positive dent in the world’s consciousness.
 The goal is to further raise the center of gravity for humanity’s consciousness so that it pulls people upwards.
 The shift is happening.